Table Talk 2015

 Kathie Angione is opening the San Diego Bridge Club at 3366 Adams Avenue in the Masonic Hall; however for the first couple of months the location will be the Historic Lafayette Hotel, 2223 El Cajon Blvd.
 The club will have a game every Tuesday at 10:30 am, starting January 5th.
 This game fills a gap in the Kathie’s Eastlake Bridge Club schedule and it should help alleviate the pressure on Adventures in Bridge which regularly had a 45 table game on Tuesday at the old location, more than can be accommodated in its new location.

 Joe Houde is expanding his franchise with the College Avenue Bridge Club (CABC) located at the Beth Jacob Synagogue at 4855 College Avenue south of I-8 near San Diego State University.
-He plans to open Monday January 25th with open and 750 MP pairs events Monday through Friday.
-No website has been announced yet but you may contact Joe’s business partner Steve Provol at (858) 829-3251.
+The official opening is Monday February 22nd with open and 750 MP pairs events Monday through Friday.
+Joe’s business partner Steve Provol is at (858) 829-3251.

 Palm Springs regional table count up slightly